oleglegun/symply/Readme.md

 ![Logo](./assets/logo.png)

-A dead-simple **Bootstrap static site generator** with minimum dependencies.
+A dead-simple **Bootstrap static site generator** with great flexibility and control.

+Main advantages:
+- Minimum magic - maximum transparency
+- Total control of the generation process
+- Only few dependencies

+**Symply** is based on well-known fast and reliable [Handlebars.js](https://github.com/wycats/handlebars.js) templating engine.

 Great for personal sites, landing pages and other small projects where you **want to be in control of everything**.

 ## Installation